uga-ssrl/SSRLCV-Util/README.md

 ## `logTimes.py` -- analyzes runtimes between SSRLCV pipeline states

-This program retuns accurate runtimes for states of the pipeline.
+This program returns accurate runtimes for states of the pipeline.
 This is used to measure how long feature detection, extraction, and matching takes.
 It is used to measure how long triangulation, filtering, and bundle adjustment take.

 ### USAGE